-Hayes, the Hayes logos, Smartcom, Smartcom II, Smartcom III, Smartcom EZ, V-series, Smartmodem, ULTRA, Express 96, and ESP are trademarks of Hayes Microcomputer Products, Inc.

-Other trademarks identified in this document are trademarks of their respective companies.
+Hayes, the Hayes icon, the Hayes logo, Smartcom, Smartcom II, Smartcom III, Smartcom EZ, Smartcom Exec, V-series, Smartmodem, ULTRA, Express, Optima, and ESP are trademarks of Hayes Microcomputer Products, Inc. MNP is a trademark of Microcom, Inc. Other trademarks identified in this document are trademarks of their respective companies.